PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 A_eventFinder_plot.C	find event and plot an anode map of charge and time.
 			print on screen also the entry of the first pad of the event

+A_eventFinderTrSiC_plot.C Find an event in coincidence between one Sic ans the tracker
+			and plot the event on the anode.

 A_plotMap_entries	plot the map of hit on the anode for a given number of entries